 - External Supply factors are those that are outside the organisation, but relate to the supply of the workforce - essentially, the Labor Market.
 These include the availability of skills, competitive information, and changes in compensation and work preferences and engagement types.

 - Internal Demand are those factors that relate to the type of work done by the workforce, determined from inside the organisation.
 These may include new technologies, projects coming online, the strategy of the organisation, and so on.

 - External Demand is the final, and largest piece of the environment.
 This quadrant covers the types of work demanded of the organisation's workforce, as determined outside the organisation.
 Consumer preferences, sustainability, and globalisation play a part - but so do many other factors - the list is practically endless.
 Occasionally, this is known as "PESTEL" analysis - that is, an analysis of Political, Economic, Social, Technological, Environmental, and Legal factors.

 Kienco conducts Environment Scanning as part of our Strategic Workforce Planning methodology, and also as part of our Applied Foresight service.
-Using Applied Foresight, we can help you to discover the future of your market.
+Using Applied Foresight, we can help you to explore and create the future of your market, and take advantage of the opportunity in this complex environment.
 We have completed this work with a range of organisations including in the telecommunications, local government, media, and legal sectors.
 Contact us for more information about how you can bring Applied Foresight to your organisation!